xchem/fragalysis-backend/README.md

 [![License](http://img.shields.io/badge/license-Apache%202.0-blue.svg?style=flat)](https://github.com/xchem/fragalysis-backend/blob/master/LICENSE.txt)

-The Django server for Fragalysis with Django REST Framework for the API and loaders for data.
+The Django server for Fragalysis using the Django REST Framework ([DRF]) for the API, and loaders for data.

 >   See additional documentation relating to the backend on ReadTheDocs at
     https://fragalysis-backend.readthedocs.io/en/latest/index.html